Swarup203/LoRa-Satellite-Communication-/README.md

 This pattern makes dipole antennas ideal for ground station setups where coverage in all horizontal directions is needed, but the vertical direction is less critical.

+# Full-Duplex Communication Using RadioLib and Custom SPI in LoRa Subsystems

+By utilizing **RadioLib** and a **custom SPI** setup, we can create an efficient communication channel between two LoRa subsystems.
+Although LoRa technology is designed for half-duplex operation, we can simulate full-duplex communication by rapidly switching between transmit and receive modes.

+#### Custom SPI Pin Configuration:
+For the ESP32, we define custom SPI pins to interface with the SX1278 LoRa module:

+- **MOSI (Master Out Slave In)**: GPIO 27
+- **MISO (Master In Slave Out)**: GPIO 19
+- **SCK (Serial Clock)**: GPIO 5
+- **NSS (Chip Select)**: GPIO 18
+- **RST (Reset)**: GPIO 14
+- **DIO0 (Interrupt)**: GPIO 26
+- **DIO1 (Optional for better reception)**: GPIO 32

+This custom SPI setup ensures reliable communication between the ESP32 and the LoRa transceiver, allowing us to manage data transmission and reception efficiently.

+#### Optimized Setup for Communication:
+1. **Hardware Configuration**:
+   - Two ESP32 boards, each connected to an SX1278 LoRa module using the custom SPI pinout listed above.
+   - The nodes alternate between transmitting and receiving, simulating a full-duplex channel with minimal delay.

+2. **Efficient Data Transmission**:
+   - Using **RadioLib**, the LoRa nodes are dynamically switched between `startTransmit()` and `startReceive()` functions, enabling near real-time communication with low latency.
+   - **Collision Avoidance**: By controlling timing between the two nodes, packet collisions are avoided, ensuring smooth data flow.

+3. **Performance and Power Optimization**:
+   - **Minimal Latency**: The fast switching between transmit and receive ensures continuous data flow with almost no lag.
+   - **Error Handling**: Features like CRC (Cyclic Redundancy Check) guarantee data integrity even under noisy conditions.

+This setup provides a highly responsive and efficient communication link between two LoRa systems using a custom SPI configuration, simulating full-duplex functionality.